Self-Employment Income and Child Support

 How do courts calculate child support for a self-employed parent?

-Courts examine tax returns, bank statements, business financial records, and lifestyle indicators.
-They start with gross business revenue, subtract legitimate expenses, and add back deductions that do not reduce the parent’s actual ability to pay—such as depreciation and personal expenses run through the business.
-The resulting figure is used in the state’s child support formula.
+Courts examine tax returns (at least 3 years), bank statements, business financial records, and lifestyle indicators.
+They start with gross business revenue, subtract legitimate expenses, and add back deductions that do not reduce the parent’s actual ability to pay — such as depreciation and personal expenses run through the business.
+The resulting figure is used in the state’s child support formula, not the taxable income shown on the tax return.

 Does depreciation count as income for child support?